High Wall: Plot

-Kenet undergoes "narcosynthesis"—a light dose of sodium pentothal—to help him remember what happened.
-He recalls blacking out just as his hands were around his wife's neck and later regaining consciousness to find her dead body.
-Kenet hides in Lorrison's car to escape from the hospital, then breaks into Whitcombe's apartment and recreates a scene resembling that revealed under the drug.
-He returns to the hospital, unnoticed and unbetrayed by Dr. Lorrison, waiting patiently for Whitcombe to contact him.
+Now questioning his guilt, Steven agrees to undergo "narcosynthesis"—a light dose of sodium pentothal—to help him remember what happened, but only recalls finding Helen in Whitcombe's apartment and blacking out just as his hands were around her neck, then finding her dead body when he regained consciousness.
+After the session, he hides in Ann's car to escape from the hospital, and takes her to Whitcombe's empty apartment, where he recreates a scene resembling that of Helen's death.
+Remembering that a suitcase was missing when he awoke from his blackout, he leaves without cleaning up and returns with Ann to the hospital to wait for Whitcombe to contact him.